Zeno's 2025 Rockin Rollin Dance Marathon

 “Zeno is like a co-op for community and lifelong friendships – no membership is required and the currency is contributing in whatever ways everyone is able.
 We are all committed to making it last… I love Zeno!”

-Barb Leggette
+Barb Leggett

 Barb is a semi-retired nurse, wife, mom, and Nan to 5 beautiful grandchildren!
 She met the Halbys at the local Family Practice office where she was working.
 The timing was “perfect” when they asked if she would like to join the fun as one of their nurses and a new friend at Zeno Mountain Farm, she happily agreed!
 She says she was hooked from day one!